hippocrat-dao/hpo-did-method-spec/HPO-DID-method-spec.md

 * Update is not supported for HPO DID document.

 #### Delete (Revoke)
-* Revoke by self can be done if user deletes in local.
+* Revoke by self can be simply done if user deletes in local.
-* If the issuer stores user's DID in public space(like peer-to-peer storage), user can also request to delete from that space.
+* If the issuer stores user's DID in public space(e.g. peer-to-peer storage), user can also request to delete from that space.
 * Resolver will use either user's local storage or peer-to-peer storage to search.